-Reuters reports that the KBA, Germany's motor vehicle regulatory body, can revoke the registrations of cars without the fix because these would still be emitting more NOx than was originally declared.
+Automobilwoche reports that the KBA, Germany's motor vehicle regulator, has already revoked the registrations of several Audi and VW cars without the fix in Hamburg and Munich following repeated warnings to the drivers, because the cars were still emitting more NOx than was originally declared.

-Owners across Europe are sceptical of the fix after claims that the software tweak can cause cars to become less fuel efficient and cause faults that trigger limp home mode.
+Owners across Europe are sceptical of the fix after claims that the software update can cause cars to become less fuel efficient and lead to faults that trigger 'limp home' mode.

-A recent Autocar investigation carried out on a 1.6-litre diesel Volkswagen Touran found that despite NOx emissions reducing by almost half after the fix, the car returned poorer fuel economy and emitted 6.5% more CO2.
+An Autocar investigation carried out on a 1.6-litre diesel VW Touran found that, despite NOx emissions reducing by almost half after the fix, the car returned poorer fuel economy and emitted 6.5% more CO2.

 Deregistrations will commence depending on when the owners were issued with the recall notice; this means that some owners’ cars could be deregistered next month.

-Around two-thirds of affected Volkswagens in Germany have had the fix applied.
-According to a Volkswagen spokesman, the fix is not expected to reach a 100% rate, due to some affected cars having been written off or being untraceable by the government, but the rate is climbing.
+According to a VW spokesman, the fix is not expected to reach a 100% rate, due to some affected cars having been written off or being untraceable by the government, but the rate is climbing.